Frequently Asked Questions

 The Sculpture in the Gardens 2019-2020 exhibition is on from 17 November 2019 through 1 March 2020.

-How will I know where the permanent sculptures are or ensure I don’t miss any?
+How will I know where the sculptures are to ensure I don’t miss any?

-You can pick up a free brochure from Huakaiwaka Visitor Centre at the Botanic Gardens.
+You can pick up a Trail Guide from Huakaiwaka visitor centre at the Botanic Gardens.
 Plus directional signage is along the sculpture trail.

 When can I visit?

 For opening hours of the Huakaiwaka Visitor Centre and Cafe’ Miko click here.

 How long will it take me to walk the sculpture exhibition?

 At a leisurely pace it will take about an hour and a half to see all twenty exhibited works.